-Cautionary Procedures Planned:
+Cautionary Procedures to Consider:

 (5) Please wash your hands often and frequently.
 Midway will place hand sanitizers throughout its facilities for your use.
 Remember cleanliness is next to Godliness.